We're specialist Software Solicitors

 When you instruct an expert software solicitor, you don't need to:

-- spend time educating your legal advisors
+- spend time educating your solicitor on software

 - get asked lots of questions just to find out what you are talking about